 Be sure to talk with your doctor about your health history before you take Rinvoq.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-Diverticulitis.
-Rinvoq treatment may increase your risk for gastrointestinal perforation (holes in your stomach or intestines).
-You may be at higher risk for this side effect if you have a history of diverticulitis.
+Diverticulitis: Rinvoq treatment may increase your risk of gastrointestinal perforation.
+You may be at higher risk of this side effect if you have a history of diverticulitis.
 Be sure to discuss your medical history with your doctor before starting Rinvoq treatment.

-Use of nonsteroidal anti-inflammatory drugs (NSAIDs) or certain other medications.
-Rinvoq treatment may increase your risk for gastrointestinal perforation.
-Your risk for this side effect may increase if you take certain medications.
-These medications include NSAIDs such as ibuprofen (Motrin, Advil) and naproxen (Aleve).
-Certain other medications, including methotrexate (Trexall) and corticosteroids such as prednisone, can also increase this risk.
+Use of nonsteroidal anti-inflammatory drugs (NSAIDs) or certain other medications: Rinvoq treatment may increase your risk of gastrointestinal perforation.
+Your risk of this side effect may increase further if you take certain medications.
+Examples include NSAIDs, such as ibuprofen (Motrin, Advil) and naproxen (Aleve).
+Methotrexate (Trexall) and corticosteroids, such as prednisone (Rayos), can also increase this risk.

 If you take any of these medications, be sure to tell your doctor.
-Your doctor may adjust your Rinvoq treatment to make sure everything is safe for you to take.
+Your doctor may adjust your Rinvoq treatment to make sure the drug is safe for you to take.

-Talk with your doctor about whether it’s safe for you to drink alcohol while taking Rinvoq.
+If you drink alcohol, talk with your doctor about whether it’s safe for you to drink it while taking Rinvoq.

 Pregnancy and breastfeeding while taking Rinvoq

 Taking Rinvoq during pregnancy isn’t recommended.
-Animal studies have shown that Rinvoq could cause harm to a fetus.
-But animal studies don’t always predict what will happen in people.
+Based on animal studies, it’s thought that Rinvoq could cause harm to a fetus.

-If you or your partner are able to become pregnant, you should use birth control while taking Rinvoq.
+If you can become pregnant, you should use birth control while taking Rinvoq.
 And you should continue to use birth control for 4 weeks after your last dose of Rinvoq.

 You should not breastfeed while taking Rinvoq or for at least 6 days after your last dose of the drug.
-This is because Rinvoq has been shown to pass into human breast milk and may cause side effects in a breastfed child.
+This is because animal studies have shown Rinvoq can pass into breast milk.
+So it’s likely that the drug can pass into human breast milk and may cause side effects in a child who’s breastfed.

 Side effects can occur while taking Rinvoq, but they’re usually mild.
 Most mild side effects of the drug go away with time and don’t require medical attention.

-It’s important to note that Rinvoq may be taken on its own to treat your condition.
-Or, it may be used in combination with other drugs, such as methotrexate (Trexall).
+It’s important to note that your doctor may recommend taking Rinvoq on its own to treat your condition.
+Or you may take it in combination with other drugs, such as methotrexate (Trexall).
 Some side effects of other drugs and Rinvoq overlap, but the drugs may cause different side effects as well.
 Your doctor or pharmacist can help explain the similarities and differences in side effects that each drug can cause.

 You should talk with your doctor if you experience any symptoms of: